-"REVEILLE"
+"ROUSE"

-- (v) The President, or officer of the sub-Branch, may carry out each of the duties set out in paragraph 11(d). - (vi) Immediately prior to the conclusion of the Service, members should reform outside the Church and form two lines as the casket is returned to the hearse conducting the same protocol as for the entrance. - (vii) The Religious service will then conclude with the committal being said by the Officiant.
+- (v) Immediately prior to the conclusion of the Service, members should reform outside the Church and form two lines as the casket is returned to the hearse conducting the same protocol as for the entrance. - (vi) The Religious service will then conclude with the committal being said by the Officiant.